k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 To turn it off and deactivate the Magnifier, click on this control icon again.

-> Note: While the Magnifier is activated, all actions are still available, also a the magnified elements.
+> Note: While the Magnifier is activated, all other actions are still available, including the magnified elements.